 Learn more: Protective Insurance review

-State Farm provides quick and easy online quotes for life insurance.
+State Farm won the 2023 Bankrate Award for best term life insurer (its second win in a row), and it provides quick and easy online quotes for life insurance.
 Women looking for an instant-approval life insurance policy that does not require a medical exam may want to consider using State Farm’s LifeRate quote service.
 The quote-generating process takes less than 10 minutes and guides you with tools and calculators, which can help you figure out how much life insurance you need.

 Learn more: State Farm Insurance review

 If you are a high-income earner, one way to calculate the amount of life insurance you might need is by multiplying your income by five or ten years.
-If you end up with a large number, Prudential may be a good fit for you, as it allows policyholders to assign a benefit as large as $10 million.
+If you end up with a large number, Prudential may be a good fit for you, as it offers policies with a high coverage capacity.
 The company also offers three different types of universal life insurance that provide flexible options to build savings.

 As to whether the funds will be there when your beneficiaries need it, Prudential has earned an A+ (Superior) in financial stability from the credit reporting agency AM Best, which is reflective of the insurer’s historical ability to fulfill its claim obligations.